letmehateu/tdx-attestation-sdk/tdx/README.md

 ### Getting Started with Docker

-First, install Docker in your machine, then build the docker image with [Dockerfile](../Dockerfile).
+First, install Docker in your machine, then build the docker image with [Dockerfile](../Dockerfile), or use our pre-built docker images at [packages](https://github.com/automata-network/tdx-attestation-sdk/pkgs/container/tdx-attestation-sdk).
 ```bash
 docker build -t tdx-attestation .
 ```
-The image contains two examples as mentioned in the previous session, and it uses FMSPC as the default entrypoint, you can override it with another when executing the docker container.
+The image contains three examples as mentioned in the previous session, and it uses FMSPC as the default entrypoint, you can override it with another when executing the docker container by using `--entrypoint <sample binary>`.
 ```bash
 sudo docker run --privileged --rm --network host --device=/dev/tpm0 --device=/dev/tpmrm0 -v /sys/kernel/config:/sys/kernel/config  --group-add $(getent group tss | cut -d: -f3) tdx-attestation:latest
 ```